fortran-lang/fpm-docs/pages/spec/publish.md

 ### Upload rights

 A package can only be uploaded by package admins and maintainers.
 Package admins can grant admin and maintainer rights to other users to upload and maintain individual packages.
-Namespace admins can grant admin and maintainer rights to other users to upload and maintain all packages of that namespace.
+Namespace admins can grant admin and maintainer rights to other users to upload to that namespace and maintain all packages of that namespace.

 ## Uploading